On the Reduciblity of a Certain Type of Rank 3 Uniform Oriented Matroid by a Point: Definite and Indefinite Cycles and their Characterization

-\item We prove $(2)$.
-If we go across the side $P_iP_j$ to a new region $S$ from $R$ then it is clear that there is swap of $i,j$ in the line cycle $(1=a_1a_2\ldots a_n)$ to obtain the line cycle for $S$.
+\item If we go across the side $P_iP_j$ to a new region $S$ from $R$ then it is clear that there is swap of $i,j$ in the line cycle $(1=a_1a_2\ldots a_n)$ to obtain the line cycle for $S$.